ngxs/store/docs/recipes/waiting-for-app-stability.md

 };
 ```

-Please note that the pending tasks service name may differ between Angular versions.
+> :warning: Please note that the pending tasks service name may differ between Angular versions.
 Therefore, you need to know whether it's named as follows or has been renamed.